TammyGirl2015/love-rock-paper-scissors/README.md

 # LOVE-ROCK-PAPER-SCISSORS

+## Welcome to my version of rock-paper-scissors.
+It is played in the tradiitonal way except it is a human againsta  computer.
+I had much fun learning to do this and despite some setbacks, i hope you enjoy the program.

+## PREREQUISITES
+To be able to run the program, the user is required to have the Heroku App as it runs from a terminal in the application.

+### How to install Heroku:
+* Open your browser and type in Heroku.
+* Follow the prompts to set up your account.
+* Once your account is set up, you can open the deployment link and as Heroku is now installed in your compuetr, the program will run.

 ## GAMEPLAY

 Love-Rock-Paper-Scissors is a game commonly played by 2 people.
 It can be played as in this case, by a person and a computer as random input is what is required.